amolmishra23/IPL_CDA/README.md

 CDAI analyzes:

-* Individual batsman performance
+* Individual batsman performance using various strategies
-* Individual bowler performance
+* Individual bowler performance using various strategies
-* Particular match
+* Particular match in-detail analysis
-* Head to head between 2 teams
+* Head to head analysis between 2 teams
-* Overall performance of a team
+* Overall performance of a team in-detail analysis
-* Ranking of players using different indexes
+* Ranking of players using various techniques
+* Suggesting best batsman against a bowler and vice-versa
+* Suggesting best playing 11 from a team
 * Prediction of outcomes of matches